-424. When members of the public submit complaints to the City ("complainants"), those complaints must be courteously received, properly classified, and efficiently investigated.
-Throughout a non-criminal investigation of the actions of a member (an "administrative investigation"), complainants should be able to track the status of their complaints and receive current, accurate information.
+404. When members of the public submit complaints to the City ("complainants"), those complaints must be courteously received, properly classified, and efficiently investigated.
+Throughout a non-criminal investigation related to misconduct or the actions of a member (an "administrative investigation"), complainants should be able to track the status of their complaints and receive current, accurate information.